fbeltrao/Samples/azure-functions-versioning/readme.md

 - Deploying a new version updates all existing versions.
 Fixing a bug in a v2 can introduce a bug in v1
 - When deployed in a consumption plan auto scaling will deploy all versions as a single block.
 The bigger the Azure Function binaries are the longer the cold start takes
+- A bug in one of the versions (i.e. using 100% CPU), can cause service degradation in other versions

 ### The code